Pionex

 - Fees — 4.7/5: A simple 0.05% maker/taker rate.
 Bots incur no subscription charges.

 - Security and Regulation — 2.5/5: Core concern.
-Registered in the United States as a money services business, but lacks oversight from top financial regulators such as the Securities and Exchange Commission or the Financial Conduct Authority.
+Registered in the United States as a money services business, but it is not overseen by top-tier financial regulators such as the Securities and Exchange Commission or the Financial Conduct Authority.
 Availability for U.S. residents is also limited: the main global platform is generally not accessible, and a separate U.S. version may offer fewer features and markets depending on your state.

 - Ease of Use (Mobile) — 4.5/5: A polished, beginner-friendly app that makes getting started fast.